HackTuah/HackTuah/README.md

 ### 🌐 Let’s Connect

 Whether you’re here to chat AI, explore collaboration opportunities, or just say hi, I’m open to all!
-You can connect with me through LinkedIn or email directly at aylacroft@gmail.com.
+You can connect with me through LinkedIn or email directly at aylacroft@proton.me.
 Let's make tech a safer, smarter place together!

 ---